 No empire is forever.
 No culture is immune to time.
-All societies, however advanced and “civilized,” have an expiration date, by which time they either have to morph, reinventing themselves, or perish altogether.
+All societies, no matter how advanced and ‘civilized,’ have an expiration date, by which time they either have to morph, reinventing themselves, or perish altogether.

-We rarely focus on the advanced societies and how it is their extreme sophistication and civility, not their bluntness, that eventually brings them down
+We seldom focus on the advanced societies and how their extreme sophistication and civility — not their bluntness — brings them down

 We have heard everything there is to hear about the unfit and disorganized societies; about how they fail to make the grade, play the game, or keep up with the pace of progress at their own detriment.
-But we rarely focus on the advanced societies and how it is their extreme sophistication and civility, not their bluntness, that eventually brings them down.
+But we seldom focus on the advanced societies and how their extreme sophistication and civility — not their bluntness — brings them down.

 Take Rome, the template for Western Civilization.
-When Rome fell, she was the world’s most advanced society by many standards, whose sophistication could in theory match the force of the goths and other barbarians knocking at the gates.
+When Rome fell, she was the world’s most advanced society by many standards, whose sophistication could in theory withstand the fury of the goths and other barbarians knocking at the gates.
 But she fell all the same.

-The reason behind Rome’s downfall was her distraction by increasingly trivial and meaningless topics of conversation, which allowed those in power to abuse Roman wealth while her people and representatives were busy fighting over inanities.
+The reason behind Rome’s downfall was her obsession with increasingly trivial and meaningless topics of conversation, which allowed those in power to abuse Roman wealth while her people and representatives were busy fighting over inanities.

-As a result, Rome eventually crumbled under the weight of her ineptitude, which her enemies exploited patiently.
+As a result, Rome crumbled under the weight of her ineptitude, which her enemies exploited patiently.

-I have a word for this condition: ‘over-civilization’; a process whereby the downturn comes about from being too civil i.e. more preoccupied with propriety than outcome.
-People become engrossed with variety rather than functionality, with what exists rather than with what works.
-They fret over every single point of view out there in the name of multiplicity.
-They become obsessed with all the anomalies in the system, which they deem insightful (many of them are, true), but they do so to such as extent that they lose their sense of direction, heading in every which way.
-Soon, what works is swamped by what doesn’t, all in the name of variety and pluralism, and for a moment (see generations in terms of history) everything drowns in a deluge of mis-information.
+I have a word for this condition: ‘over-civilization’; a process whereby the downturn comes about from being too civil i.e. more preoccupied with propriety than outcome, with trivia rather than details.
+People become engrossed with variety and latitude, and screw functionality, What works takes the back seat, giving way to all kinds of opinions.
+People fret over every single point of view in the name of multiplicity, obsessed with all the anomalies in the system, which they deem insightful (many of them are, true), but they do so to such as extent that they lose their sense of direction, heading in every which way.
+Soon, what works is swamped by what doesn’t, all in the name of diversity and pluralism, and for a moment (see generations in terms of history) everything drowns in a deluge of mis-information.

-Let us not kid ourselves.
-Corruption and graft, and cultural fatigue, play a major role in the decadence of cultures, no doubt about it.
+Let’s not kid ourselves.
+Corruption and graft, and cultural fatigue, play a major role in the decadence of cultures, no doubt.
 But over-civilization crunches things up, or makes them spin on the spot.
 A culture can only deal with so many viewpoints at any given time.
 If consensus cannot be readily achieved, order gives way to the hit-and-miss nature of chaos.

 See, civilization is not an antidote to chaos.
 Things can still be in tatters even under the most auspicious circumstances.
 With civilization they’re simply more presentable and palatable.

-Admittedly, it takes time for things to break down completely in over-civilized societies.
+Truth be told, it takes time for things to break down in over-civilized societies.
 But break down they do, with each unwarranted display of empathy and with each misplaced exercise of democracy.
 Too many cooks spoil the food.
+Spoiled food makes everyone cranky or a crook.
+Too many crooks give rise to guardians.
 Too many guardians screw up the child.
 It’s that uncomplicated.

 Whoever grows too strong in any field, be it physical or abstract, will inevitably crash and burn, making way for something fresh, improved and exciting

 Irony yet again.
 Civilization, the cause of a culture’s downfall?
-How superbly crafted.
+Genial!
 The scriptwriter of life on Earth, be it God, a simulation programmer, or sheer time, is wicked.
 And smart.
-The dynamic is loaded with an anti-hubris algorithm, making sure that whoever grows too strong in any field, be it physical or abstract, will inevitably crash and burn, making way for something fresh, improved and exciting.
+The dynamic is loaded with an anti-hubris algorithm, making sure that whoever grows too strong in any field, be it physical or abstract, inevitably crashes and burns, making way for the fresh and improved.

 Goodness is no exception to the rule.
 There can be too much of a good thing, too liberal a thing, too empathic a dynamic.
-Cross the line and down everything comes, displacing abstract and self-righteous morality in favor of something more rooted in common sense.
+Cross the line and down everything comes, displacing abstract and self-righteous morality in favor of constructs rooted in common sense.